 We then obtain faithful representations of $C(\CP_q^n)$ and $C^*(F_n)$ by restricting the representations $\pi$ and $\rho$ respectively.
-Later in Section~\ref{ProjectionsFredholmModules}, we will show how these two representation relate to each-other and use this fact to construct a different basis of generators for the K-theory of quantum projective spaces.
-Moreover, the isomorphism between $C(S_q^{2n+1})$ and $C^*(L_{2n+1})$ is given by $\rho^{-1}\circ \pi$ by \cite[Remark 4.5]{HS03}.
+Later in Section~\ref{ProjectionsFredholmModules}, we will show how these two representations relate to each other and use this fact to construct a different basis of generators for the $K$-theory of quantum projective spaces.